mj1618/python-turtle-tutorial/README.md

   - [world.get_positions_around(position)](./docs/API.md#worldget_positions_aroundposition)
   - [world.create_random_rocks(number_of_rocks)](./docs/API.md#worldcreate_random_rocksnumber_of_rocks)
   - [world.move_along_path(path)](./docs/API.md#worldmove_along_pathpath)
-- and an understanding of the [Shortest Path Algorithm](https://medium.com/algorithms-digest/shortest-path-in-a-grid-with-obstacles-elimination-ad0c07ed41c2)
+- and an understanding of the [Shortest Grid Path Algorithm](https://medium.com/algorithms-digest/shortest-path-in-a-grid-with-obstacles-elimination-ad0c07ed41c2)

 The sequence of steps for the algorithm is as follows:
 - create a dictionary `points_to` whose keys are coordinate tuples and values are coordinate tuples.
 Think of `points_to` as the grid, but with each position pointing to an adjacent position.